The Public-Private Partnership Law Review: Taiwan

 Adjustment and revision

-Adjustment and revision clauses are usually in the concession agreement.
+Adjustment and revision clauses are usually included in the concession agreement.
 Common grounds for agreement revision include:

-- occurrence of any force majeure events, exceptions, or changes in circumstances causing the continued performance of this Agreement to be unfair or difficult;
+- the occurrence of any force majeure events, exceptions or changes in circumstances causing the continued performance of the agreement to be unfair or difficult;

-- out of consideration for public interests, continued performance of this Agreement or continued handling according to this Agreement that may have adverse effects on public interests;
+- out of consideration for public interests, continued performance of the agreement or continued handling according to the agreement that may have adverse effects on public interests;

-- substantial reduction of Party B's construction and operation costs or tax burden results from causes other than Party B's performance of this Agreement;
+- a substantial reduction of Party B's construction and operation costs or tax burden resulting from causes other than Party B's performance of the agreement;

 - if revised, the schedules or appendices have no adverse effects on public interests and are not unfair; and

-- a revision that is necessary for performance of this Agreement, is agreed on by the parties, has no adverse effects on public interests, and is not unfair.
+- a revision that is necessary for performance of the agreement, is agreed on by the parties, has no adverse effects on public interests and is not unfair.

-In addition, as most concession agreements are long-term contracts, the MOF also encourages adding a term for regular review into the contract, such as a certain number of years after the signing of this Agreement or the last revision of this Agreement, the parties may review whether it is necessary to revise this Agreement.
-Issues to be reviewed include but are not limited to whether events not attributable to Party A have a great impact on Party B's performance of this Agreement.
+In addition, as most concession agreements are long-term contracts, the MOF also encourages adding a term for regular review into the contract, such as a certain number of years after the signing of the agreement or the last revision of the agreement, the parties may review whether it is necessary to revise the agreement.
+Issues to be reviewed include but are not limited to whether events not attributable to Party A have a great impact on Party B's performance of the agreement.
 The events in question are as follows:

 - the annual change in the price index announced by the Directorate-General of Budget, Accounting and Statistics of the Executive Yuan rises by a certain per cent or falls by a certain per cent for certain consecutive years;